gbeaud/avd-automated-pipeline/avd-terraform-deployment/README.md

+Guillaume's notes:
+- To store Terraform's state file in a storage account, you need to create a storage account and give the service principal the right access (follow this tutorial: https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage?tabs=powershell)
+- The reference to this storage account is in the "backend" block in the "provider.tf" file.
+To store the state locally, simply remove the "backend" block.
+(Warning: this will prevent you from deploying from a stateless environment such as GitHub Actions while preserving the state).

 ## Terraform for Azure Virtual Desktop

 The purpose of this repository is to demonstrate using Terraform to deploy a simple Azure Virtual Desktop environment.
 For Classic Azure Virtual Desktop click [here](https://github.com/Azure/RDS-Templates/tree/master/wvd-sh/terraform-azurerm-windowsvirtualdesktop).